Free Buyers Guide

 Extended Warranty: They stand behind their product.
 The warranty is one of the best in the business: 25 years.
 Their competitors have warranties that last 10 or 15 years.
 This is actually pretty important, and a detail that’s easy to gloss over.

-Schletter racking systems have the same warranty period (25 years) as the solar panels.
+Schletter racking systems have the same warranty period (25 years) as most solar panels.
 It’s one of the most important reasons why we use Schletter.
 If the racking system fails, the entire system fails.
 An example of this would be if the racking rusted out and experienced weather severe enough to collapse the panels and rails.

 The lifespan of the solar mounting system needs to be the same as the lifespan of the solar panels.